isarandi/metro-pose3d/README.md

-# MeTRo 3D Human Pose Estimator
+## MeTRo 3D Human Pose Estimator

+*-- coming in a few days --*

 Code to train and evaluate the MeTRo method, proposed in "Metric-Scale Truncation-Robust Heatmaps for 3D Human Pose Estimation" (Sárándi et al., 2020).
-A preprint of the paper is on arXiv: https://arxiv.org/abs/
+A preprint of the paper is on arXiv: https://arxiv.org/abs/2003.02953

 If you use this work, please cite it as: